ScenicFramework/scenic/CONTRIBUTING.md

 There are many components that could be written and shared with the community.
 Only a few really core ones should be in the Scenic package itself.
 If you have ideas for components, I would love the see the community supply optional packages of them for developers to use.

-Each component package should have the component modles themselves, and a "Components" module that contains helper functions to make adding the new components very simple.
+Each component package should have the component modules themselves, and a "Components" module that contains helper functions to make adding the new components very simple.

 See the code for Scenic.Components for example helper functions.